Kinza-Khalil/mental_healthbot/README.md

 2- Navigate to the project directory: cd Healthbot

-3- Create a virtual environment: Open a terminal/command prompt and navigate to your Rasa project directory.Then, run the following commands python -m venv venv
+3- Create a virtual environment: Open a terminal/command prompt and navigate to your Rasa project directory.Then, run the following command: python -m venv venv

 4- Activate the virtual environment: